rabirabirara/obsidian-jelly-snippets/README.md

 Pretty simple.
 You probably have run into snippets before.

-1. Specify a mapping of snippet to replacement.
+1. Specify a mapping of snippet to replacement in the settings tab.

 	`snippet. |+| replacement!`